MilneBotMKII/Whistler-Research/README.md

 EventsListMaker.jy : Script for making an events list for use navigating the spectra

 PIA07782_hires.jpg : A background image of Jupiter for use in ReproduceMap.jy.
-Downloaded from [FIND SOURCE].
+Downloaded from https://www.jpl.nasa.gov/images/pia07782-cassinis-best-maps-of-jupiter-cylindrical-map/.